All articles

 Hong Kong is a city of curiosities

-A dizzying concoction of old and new – beyond gleaming skyscrapers and sprawling shopping malls – make it one of the greatest urban playgrounds for travellers of all ages.
+Hong Kong is one of the greatest urban playgrounds for travellers of all ages.
 The young and young-at-heart are guaranteed a fun-filled day full of unbridled joy at Hong Kong’s own Disneyland.
 Explore seven vibrant lands home to the magical kingdom, from Adventureland and Story Land, to Fantasyland, Tomorrowland and even Main Street, U.S.A.
-Meet all your beloved Disney characters, experience thrilling themed rides and relive your favourite classic stories.
-Be immersed in the live outdoor musical show set in front of the magnificent castle or stay for the night-time light show spectacular – a perfect end to a magical day.
+Meet beloved Disney characters and stay for the nighttime light show spectacular – a perfect end to a magical day.

-Suitable for a range of fitness levels, nature explorations are plentiful on Hong Kong’s archipelago.
-Day trip around the fishing village of Tai O, marvel at the otherworldly scenery of Hong Kong’s UNESCO Global Geopark, or splash in the crystalline waters of Big Wave Bay.
-Take on mountainous ranges as you temple hop on Cheung Chau island or even take on the rewarding Shek O peak hike for peninsula panoramas.
+Nature explorations are plentiful on Hong Kong’s archipelago.
+Day trip around the fishing village of Tai O, marvel at the otherworldly scenery of Hong Kong’s UNESCO Global Geopark or splash in the crystalline waters of Big Wave Bay.
+Take on mountainous ranges as you temple hop on Cheung Chau island, or even take on the Shek O peak hike for peninsula panoramas.